Crescent Island Lake Naivasha Kenya | Moi South Lake Road | Naivasha

 Crescent Island Park - Where You Walk With The Animals!

-Crescent Island Sanctuary is located on Lake Naivasha, Kenya in the Great Rift Valley and is simply one of the most beautiful parks in Kenya, often called Naivasha’s best-kept secret.
+Crescent Island Sanctuary is located on Lake Naivasha in Kenya’s Great Rift Valley and is simply one of the most beautiful parks in Kenya, often called Naivasha’s best-kept secret.
 It is private, secure, and patrolled by Guides who can accompany anyone who wishes for a guided walk.

-Surrounded by water, it is actually peninsular and is accessible by boat from East or West as well as by road, taking under two hours on tarmac from Nairobi.
+Surrounded by water, it is actually peninsular and accessible by boat from the East or West, as well as by road, taking under two hours on tarmac from Nairobi.

-Crescent Island Game Sanctuary shores host abundant birdlife especially huge numbers of pelicans, cormorants, and fish-eagles with their haunting cry.
-There are more animals per acre than in any other Kenyan Park, hence many film companies have been to the Island to film the herds of Wildebeest, Waterbuck, Zebra, and Gazelle.
+The shores of Crescent Island Game Sanctuary host abundant birdlife, especially large numbers of pelicans, cormorants, and fish eagles, with their haunting cries.
+There are more animals per acre than in any other Kenyan Park; hence, many film companies have come to the Island to film the herds of Wildebeest, Waterbuck, Zebra, and Gazelle.

-We are not fenced to allow the wildlife on the mainland to come in as they lose their habitat to development and the ever-increasing population.
-Hippos graze all over us at night then sleep under the acacia or rest in the water by day.
-The giraffe who was born on the Island returns to give birth; sometimes you see three generations at a time.
+We are not fenced to allow the wildlife on the mainland to come in, as they lose their habitat to development and the ever-increasing population.
+Hippos graze all over us at night, then sleep under the acacia or rest in the water by day.
+The giraffe that was born on the Island returns to give birth; sometimes you see three generations at a time.

-Hyena comes to hunt at night but is not a resident on the island, the many pythons who do live here can be seen occasionally with a kill.
-Groups of Buffalo come and go but they are always monitored.
+Hyenas come to hunt at night but are not residents of the island; the many pythons that do live here can occasionally be seen with a kill.
+Groups of Buffalo come and go, but they are always monitored.

 Crescent Island Information

-Lake Naivasha is a freshwater lake, unlike Lakes Elementaita, Nakuru, and Bogoria which are Soda.
+Lake Naivasha is a freshwater lake, unlike Lakes Elementaita, Nakuru, and Bogoria, which are soda lakes.
 It lies at 6,200 feet above sea level, about 95 km north of Nairobi in the Great Rift Valley.
 Crescent Island and the adjacent Lotus Island, home of a Yacht Club, form the rim of an extinct volcano protruding out of this Lake in the shadow of Mount Longonot, also an extinct volcano, close to Hell’s Gate National Park.

-The name Naivasha derives from the local Masai name Nai’posha meaning “rough water”.
-The circumference of the Lake is about 80 km, the deepest part is within the Crescent at roughly 18 meters.
+The name Naivasha derives from the local Masai name Nai’posha, meaning “rough water”.
+The circumference of the Lake is about 80 km, and the deepest part is within the Crescent at roughly 18 meters.

-It is known to have dried out twice since 1898 and is fed by the Malewa river.
-It had one indigenous fish until 1929 when the Black Bass were introduced, followed by Tilapia in 1956 but Carp is now predominant.
+It has dried out twice since 1898 and is fed by the Malewa River.
+It had one indigenous fish until 1929 when the Black Bass were introduced, followed by Tilapia in 1956, but Carp is now predominant.

-It was also pictured on Kenya postage stamps from 1949 to 1952.
-Naivasha has seen huge development since the 1980s, and the climate ideal for horticulture.
+It was also pictured on Kenyan postage stamps from 1949 to 1952.
+Naivasha has seen huge development since the 1980s, and the climate is ideal for horticulture.

-Just forty km south of the Equator with a nearly all-year even temperature, the combination of dry heat during the day, the cool evenings of high altitude plus close proximity to Nairobi on good roads and easy access to wildlife have made it a hugely attractive place to live and many hotels have been built around the Lake.
+Just forty km south of the Equator with a nearly all-year-round even temperature, the combination of dry heat during the day, the cool evenings of high altitude, plus close proximity to Nairobi on good roads and easy access to wildlife has made it a hugely attractive place to live, and many hotels have been built around the Lake.

 Luxury Hotels